mrpintime/Parkinsons-Telemonitoring/README.md

 # Contributing

-## Contributing to EEG-Based Seizure Detection and Analysis
+## Contributing to Parkinsons-Telemonitoring Analysis

 I highly appreciate contributions and are excited to collaborate with the community on this data science project.
 Whether it's through data analysis, model improvement, documentation, or reporting issues, your input is valuable.
 Here’s how you can contribute: